-Here, it is appropriate to mention that the findings regarding Peter are not literally in agreement with the general findings in the final chapter, because they include the results from the other two children, whose images of their actualization of intelligence are not discussed here.
+Here, it is appropriate to mention that the findings regarding Peter are not literally in agreement with the general findings in the final chapter, because that chapter includes the results from the other two children, whose images of their actualization of intelligence are not discussed here.
 That is, the synthesized results of all three children are discussed in Chapter 4.